whortleberrybearer/CodeCount/README.md

 - sourceDirectoryPath (**Required**) - The path to scan.
 - outputFilePath (**Required**) - The path and filename to write the output file to.
-- excludeFilter - A glob filter for exlcuding directories and files.
+- excludeFilter - A list of glob filters for exlcuding directories and files.
 - excludeWords - A list of words to exclude.
+Supports regular expressions.
 - maxResults - Limits the number of results based on the count of each word.
 - validFileExtensions - A list of extensions that will be processed.